esphome/esphome-docs/components/lvgl.rst

 Main Configuration
 ------------------

-Although LVGL is a complex matrix of objects-parts-states-styles, in ESPHome this is simplified to a hierarchy.
+Although LVGL is a complex matrix of objects-parts-states-styles, ESPHome simplifies this into a hierarchy.

 At the highest level of the LVGL object hierarchy is the display represented the hardware driver.
 A display can have one or more pages associated with it.
 Each page contains a hierarchy of objects for graphical widgets representing a layout that covers the entire display.